Leadville, Colorado: Notable historical figures

 The mine was owned by his employers, the Ibex Mining Company.
 Margaret Brown became famous because of her survival of the 1912 sinking of the RMS Titanic, after exhorting the crew of Lifeboat No. 6 to return to look for survivors.
 A 1960 Broadway musical based on her life was produced, along with a 1964 film adaptation of the musical, both titled The Unsinkable Molly Brown.
 Her home in Denver has been preserved as the Molly Brown House Museum.

 Meyer Guggenheim of the Guggenheim family started out in Leadville in mining and smelting.
 The family went on to possess one of the largest fortunes in the world.
 Family members have become known for their philanthropy in diverse areas such as modern art and aviation, including several Guggenheim Museums.

-Oscar Wilde appeared at the Tabor Opera House during his 1882 American Aesthetic Movement lecture tour.
+Oscar Wilde appeared in April at the Tabor Opera House during his 1882 American Aesthetic Movement lecture tour.
 The reviews were mixed, and the press satirized Wilde in cartoons as an English dandy decorated with sunflowers and lilies, the floral emblems of the Aesthetic Movement.
 A Kansas newspaper described the event:

 Oscar Wilde's visit to Leadville excited a great deal of interest and curiosity.
 The Tabor-opera house where he lectured was packed full.
 It was rumored that an attempt would be made by a number of young men to ridicule him by coming to the lecture in exaggerated costume with enormous sunflowers and lilies and to introduce a number of characters in the costume of the Western "bad men".
 Probably, however, better counsel prevailed and no disturbance took place.

 Mayor David H. Dougan invited Wilde to tour the Matchless Mine and name its new lode "The Oscar".
 Wilde later recounted a visit to a local saloon, "where I saw the only rational method of art criticism I have ever come across.
 Over the piano was printed a notice – 'Please do not shoot the pianist.
 He is doing his best.'"

+Several other notable figures visited the Tabor Opera House, including boxer Jack Dempsey.